Melanie Kushnir Access to Justice Fellowship

 One law student from an ABA-accredited law school will be selected annually to receive the Melanie Kushnir Access to Justice Fellowship.
-Each fall, interested law students will submit an application demonstrating their passion for public interest law.
+Each winter, interested law students will submit an application demonstrating their passion for public interest law.
 Finalists may be asked to interview with the Selection Committee in February.
 The Melanie Kushnir Access to Justice Fellowship selection committee is comprised of one Legal Aid staff member; one Legal Aid Center board member; one member of the Legal Aid Center of Southern Nevada staff, board, and Pro Bono Advisory Council; one representative of the William S. Boyd School of Law; one Justice of the Nevada Supreme Court or their designee; one representative of the Supreme Court Access to Justice Commission; and Ira Kushnir, Melanie’s father, or a family representative, if available.